 Both organizations have workshops and benefits but in my experience, ASCAP has more workshops, while BMI has better.
 That was a huge thing for me when I was looking for which one to join.
 I like learning and networking.

-Most of my contacts in the industry tell people to go with BMI, I would advise the same.
+Most of my contacts in the music industry tell people to go with BMI, I would advise the same.